scitags/flowd-go/plugins/np/README.md

 # Named pipe plugin
 This plugin provides named pipe for the creation of *flow events*.
-This named pipe will be created when `glowd` is executed and deleted upon its exit.
+This named pipe will be created when `flowd-go` is executed and deleted upon its exit.

 ## Use